 Hello my future and current medical school readers!
 I officially finished anatomy a few weeks ago and I can honestly say that I don’t miss it.
 It turns out that anatomy wasn’t really my strong suit as a student, but today I want to talk a little bit about my struggles with the class so hopefully you can learn from my experiences.

 First off, I had been out of school for awhile before I started medical school in August.
-I was initially worried because I haven’t been required to study, memorize or be tested on material in over three years. …Read more
+I was initially worried because I haven’t been required to study, memorize or be tested on material …Read more

 Centered in the intellectual hub of the United States, Harvard Medical school really needs no introduction for its standard in excellence.
 Boston, Massachusetts is host to several distinguished colleges, but none are quite as popular and coveted as Harvard.